charlesfrye/charlesfrye.github.io/projects.md

 It is taught yearly at UC Berkeley and is
 [available online](https://github.com/charlesfrye/AppliedStatisticsForNeuroscience)
-as a collection of Jupyter notebooks.
+as a collection of interactive Jupyter notebooks, including automatic cloud deployment.

 ## Predicting Soil Properties from Infrared Spectra